 - The International Education Financial Aid (IEFA) organization: IEFA has partnered with the leading provider of international student loan programs to provide students around the world with financial aid options to fund their education abroad.
 Students can check IEFA’s website for information about eligibility and how to apply.

-In addition, international students can apply for scholarships at the schools where they hope to enroll.
-Many universities and departments within universities offer scholarships and grants for students regardless of their citizenship, including the following:
+Second, international students can apply for scholarships at the schools where they hope to enroll.
+Many universities offer scholarships and grants for students regardless of their citizenship.

 - Scholarships and grants provided by the university: Each university has its own scholarships and grants.
 Students can contact their advisors or the financial aid and scholarship office at their school to learn about these scholarships and how to apply for them.
 (Scholarships and grants are not paid back.)

 - Scholarships and grants offered by departments within the university: Some departments and colleges within a university partner with various organizations to support all students, including international students.
 In addition, some university professors partner with organizations and centers to conduct research.
-These funds can be used by professors to recruit research team members.
+Professors can use these funds to recruit research team members.
 Students can contact their department and advisors to learn about these scholarships and grants.

 - Research funds or grants from the Pivot organization: Pivot offers many research funding opportunities for students in a variety of fields, such as education and technology.
 Students can check Pivot’s website for information about eligibility and how to apply.

 Living and studying in the U.S. can be challenging.
-Many international students have only a vague picture of how expensive life is in the U.S. and often find it totally different from what they had imagined.
-When making plans to attend a U.S. university, international students should anticipate financial difficulties and explore opportunities to finance their education.
+Many international students have only a vague picture of how expensive life is in the U.S. They often find it totally different from what they had imagined.
+When making plans to attend university in the United States, international students should anticipate high costs.
+They should explore opportunities to finance their education.
 By addressing their financial needs, they will be more likely to ensure their academic success as well.